HugoBlox/hugo-blox-builder/README.md

 It is possible to carry out many customizations without touching any files in `themes/academic`, making it easier to upgrade the theme in the future.

+### Custom theme color (CSS) or JavaScript (JS)

 You can link custom CSS and JS assets (relative to your root `static/css` and `static/js` respectively) from your `config.toml` using `custom_css = ["custom.css"]` or `custom_js  = ["custom.js"]`.

 For example, lets make a green theme.
 First, define `custom_css = ["green.css"]` in `config.toml`.
 Then we can download the example [green theme](https://gist.github.com/gcushen/d5525a4506b9ccf83f2bce592a895495) and save it as `static/css/green.css`, relative to your website root (i.e. **not** in the `themes` directory).

+### Permalinks

+*Permalinks*, or *permanent links*, are URLs to individual pages and posts on your website.
+They are permanent web addresses which can be used to link to your content.
+Using Hugo's *permalinks* option these can be easily customized.
+For example, the blog post URL can be changed to the form *yourURL/2016/05/01/my-post-slug* by adding the following near the top of your `config.toml` (before `[params]` settings):

+    [permalinks]
+        post = "/:year/:month/:day/:slug"

+Where `:slug` defaults to the filename of the post, excluding the file extension.
+However, slug may be overridden on a per post basis if desired, simply by setting `slug = "my-short-post-title"` in your post preamble.

 ## Upgrading